 My Grandma loved to wash.
 The woman was nuts about it.
 The day finally came when her arthritis no longer allowed her to wash.
 It caused her too much pain.
 She couldn’t grip things like she once did.
 She couldn’t lift things like before.
 She actually mourned the day when she could no longer wash.
 She actually wanted to wash the dishes, wash the windows, and wash herself.
 When I was younger I thought the woman was crazy.
 Why would anyone mourn having someone else do all that work for her?
 Don’t get me wrong, I completely understand wanting to wash myself.
 Having some random health aide come in and wash my ass and lady parts would just be too mortifying even though I am sure I would appreciate the help if I needed it.

 The answer came to me just recently.
 It was more the loss of her independence that she mourned.
 I get that now like I never did when I was younger.
 It wasn’t that she enjoyed all the work so much.
 It was the fact that she could no longer do it herself.
 Although I still think she was a tad off her nut for crying because she could no longer clean everything to a glistening shine, I can understand crying because she could no longer do it if she wanted too.
+Because of that I wash and try to appreciate being able to accomplish the task myself because someday there may come a time when I will no longer be able to and then I will wish I could.

+When my son was a baby the doctor started him on vegetables and he seemed to love them.
+He would focus in on the tiny spoon filled with vegetables and open his mouth wide.
+When he became a toddler he still ate his veggies but then blew the winds of change.
 It seems as if it was overnight that he developed a hatred of vegetables and has refused to eat them ever since proclaiming quite loudly that he didn’t like them.
 I was perplexed.
 When the vegetables were pureed and came from the baby food jar he gobbled them up.
 Now he refuses to eat them.

-the same thing.
+I am a big fan of the “Biggest Loser” and last season they challenged three kids to lose weight.
+Bob Harper suggested to Bingo’s parents that they prepare recipes that would hide the offending vegetables so that he would unknowingly eat them anyways.
+Taking my cue from Bob, I decided to do the same thing.
 My son has loved sandwiches since he was very little.
 Instead of requesting any other snack, he always wants a sandwich.
 One day I decided to mix mayonnaise and honey mustard together.
 In the mix I added grated carrots and sweet peppers and spread the concoction on his bread and top with meat.
 He ate his sandwich without ever knowing the difference.
 I have also performed this little bit of veggie magic on meatloaf, hamburgers, and meatballs and watched with a knowing smirk when he gobbled each up proclaiming them delicious.

 He still refuses to eat vegetables.
 I often remind him how much he loved them as a baby.
 He always rolls his eyes and wrinkles his nose in disgust.
 I hope someday he will discover how yummy vegetables really are and broaden his horizons to knowingly give them a try.
 Until then, I figure what he doesn’t know won't hurt him.